Three Routes through the Himalayas

 Delhi – Leh – Pangong Tso – Nubra Valley – Leh – Delhi

-If you want more information on specifically Leh and Ladakh, here’s some great travel routes for just this region.
+If you want more information on specifically Leh and Ladakh, here are some great travel routes for just this region.

 Nubra Valley in Leh is one of the main tourist attractions of the region,